KarthigaKM/Predicting-Breast-Cancer-in-a-patient/README.md

  * The ensemble model combines the predictions of Random Forest and Gradient Boosting classifiers using a majority vote.

 ## Acknowledgments
- * The breast cancer dataset used in this project is sourced from (mention the data source if applicable).
+ * The breast cancer dataset used in this project is sourced from GUVI.
  * The app utilizes the Streamlit library for interactive web development.
- * The machine learning models are built using scikit-learn and imbalanced-learn libraries.
+ * Throughout the code, you use various libraries such as sklearn for machine learning algorithms, pandas for data manipulation, seaborn and matplotlib for data visualization, and streamlit for building the web application.

+## Future Enhancements
+ * Multi-Class Classification: Extend the project to handle multi-class classification if relevant to the application.
+ * Error Analysis: Perform in-depth error analysis to understand the types of errors the model makes and identify areas for improvement.
+ * User Authentication: If sensitive data is involved, consider adding user authentication and access control to protect user privacy.

 ## About
  * This project is part of IITM Advanced Programming Professional in Master Data Science Course,GUVI, IIT Madras Research Park